Farber98/encode_06/README.md

 # Hello, voters!

-Learning unit tests with Hardhat and two simple contracts: Hello World and Ballot.
+Learning unit tests and scripting with Hardhat and two simple contracts: Hello World and Ballot.

 Working with: